charlescol/news-domains-X-tracker/README.md

 ## **Project Overview**

 This project aims to compile a list of major **news domains** along with their associated X (formerly Twitter) accounts.
-The repository includes automated scripts to fetch real-time statistics related to these X accounts, such as follower count, tweet activity, and engagement metrics.
+The repository includes auto-refreshing job to fetch real-time statistics related to these X accounts, such as follower count, tweet activity, and engagement metrics.
+You can find the dataset in **news-domains-x.csv**.

 This project leverages the **free tier** of the X API, which imposes certain limitations, particularly allowing **only one request per day**, with each request capable of retrieving data for up to **100 accounts at a time**.
 Despite these constraints, we have implemented an efficient update system that ensures continuous and meaningful data collection over time.